 The research we've done on the subject of bloating is extensive, to say the least.
 Why?
 Not only is it a problem that ails most of us at some point or another, but also there is so much (often conflicting) information promising cure-all solutions.
 If you're experiencing severe bloating, the first stop you should make is to your doctor's office.
 But if you have consulted your doctor and it does seem like an issue that can be helped naturally and through diet and supplements, we're here to give you all the information you need to move forward.
 Below, find 10 of the most effective and natural ways to de-bloat, all recommended by experts, studies, and our own trial and error.

-According to Alexandra Samit, Be Well health coach at Dr. Lipman's Eleven Eleven Wellness Center, medium-chain triglycerides are a unique form of fat that requires less energy and fewer enzymes to be digested.
-"As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment," she told us.
+According to Alexandra Samit, Be Well health coach at Dr. Lipman's Eleven Eleven Wellness Center, medium-chain triglycerides (MCT, for short) are a unique form of fat that requires less energy and fewer enzymes to be digested.
+"As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment," she says.

 Faith Xue, Byrdie's editorial director, found that "unlike other dietary fats, MCTs don't get stored as fat in the body—rather, they get burned for energy.
 This study found that over a 12-week period, subjects who got MCT oil lost about two pounds more than the control group."
 You can read more about the fat-burning benefits of MCT Oil here.